 For Des Kennedy’s personal invitation to the 2013 Tour:

-A collection of Home and Garden Tour pictures
+A collection of Home and Garden pictures from the 2015 Tour

 Click on a picture to see a larger version